mohammedfahadnyc/snake_game_in_python_turtle/README.md

 # snake_game_in_python_turtle
-Classic Snake Game made using python ( Turtle for GUI) Demo Here :
+Classic Snake Game made using python ( Turtle for GUI) .
+Can be played here : https://replit.com/@mohammedfahadny/Snake-Game Demo Here :